FreeFalcon/freefalcon-central/README.md

-FreeFalcon
+The FreeFalcon OpenSource Project
 ==========

 The FreeFalcon OpenSource Project - A Campain based, Multiplayer Flight Simulator

 FreeFalcon was once a community contribution Project to the good old Falcon 4.0 Combat Simulator.
-Most of the development was done from a small Group of People dedeicated to the Scene.
-Now this Project is going really opensource and any help, input and ideas are appreciated.
+Most of the Development was done from a small Group of People dedicated to the Scene.
+Now this Project is going to be really OpenSource and any Help, input and ideas are appreciated.

 You can contribute to the Project in various ways:

-- If you an Programmer, please download and compile, test and correct
+- If you an Programmer, please download and compile, test and correct the Code and share.
-- Send us your Patches as an Patch and enque your Work as Pullrequest.
+- Send us your Corrections as an Patch and que your Work as Pullrequest (any one can do this).
-- Send uns Bugs and Feedbacks Reports.
+- We will review your Code, test it and if it works it will be applyed to the Codebase.
+- If you find a Bug, please Submit ab Issue on our GitHub Project.

-This Community Project is published under the following Terms of the BSD-License:
+This Community Project is published under the Terms of the BSD-License OpenSource License below:

-Copyright (c) 2013, The FreeFalcon Project All rights reserved.
+Copyright (c) 2013, The FreeFalcon Project.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: